Martin Luther King Jr. Day

 January 13, 2022

 To the Campus Community,

-This Monday, January 16, Stony Brook University will observe Martin Luther King Jr. Day.
+This Monday, January 17, the nation, the state of New York, and Stony Brook University will observe Martin Luther King Jr. Day.
 Classes will not be in session, and academic and administrative offices along with Stony Brook Child Care Services will be closed.
-The Hospital, Long Island State Veterans Home, and Stony Brook Medicine outpatient facilities will maintain normal operations.

 As I said this time last year, it is both inspiring and saddening that the words and message of Dr. King resonate as much today as they did in 1963.
 The last two years have laid bare the continued need for racial and economic justice in this country.
 They have heightened national awareness of the systemic and seismic changes that must be made if we are to answer Dr. King’s call for equality and respect.

 And yet it was Dr. King’s power as a writer, an orator, and a rhetorician that ensured many of his words will always resonate—no matter the year, decade, or even century.
 His words live on both because they are true and because they are beautiful.
 They address profound truths about the human condition.

 Dr. King was a brave leader and an incisive cultural critic.
 He was an unparalleled orator, a devoted minister, a transformative fighter for racial justice, and a brilliant storyteller.
 He was also a student of sociology and theology.
 At Stony Brook University, where we value and support a liberal education that trains our students across the breadth of disciplines, we are working to continue a legacy of scholars who use that perspective to advocate for change and communicate persuasively.
 Scholars who seek both truth and beauty in the world around them and who use their art to change the world.